 We hear the word singularity a lot these days.
 In this case what is meant by the word is simply "non-duality".
 By non-duality (singularity) we mean, in relationship to measurement of time which is fundamental to our computational technologies, exact measurement, in contrast to approximation, which is commonly used today in the technological systems which run our world.
 When a technological system is enabled to access a dynamically stable reference, it is freed from the measurement uncertainty inevitable with a relative reference located somewhere in time and space.
 Going beyond the limitations of time and space we can envision a field of order, which has been mathematically substantiated, and is now referred to as a super quantum unified field.
 This field of order supports every thing in time and space.
 If we want to make it a bit more concrete for the sake of understanding, we could refer to any point within this orderly field as a universal time reference.

 Measurement singularity refers to a non-changing reference point for the measurement of time which is not dependent upon the standardized measurement of time.
 This reference point can be systematically uncovered through an advanced noise reduction approach.
-When a dynamically stable reference is applied to the technological signals, which we use on a daily basis to perceive and interact with the world, those signals suddenly become more stable, more defined, with increased clarity, more detailed information, and greater dynamic range.
+When a dynamically stable reference is accessed at more fundamental scales of time in the junction point of a technological signal, (the same signals we use on a daily basis to perceive and interact with the world), those signals suddenly become more stable, more effective, and more efficient.
+They are more defined, with increased clarity, more detailed information, and greater dynamic range.
 With this increased clarity our ability to perceive into the fine mechanics of the laws is greatly enhanced.
 Now we are able to see more deeply into how the laws of nature interact with each other to enable systems to function optimally over time, just as having a more powerful microscope, empowers us with more knowledge.
+In this case we are expanding our knowledge of each law individually, and also how all the laws of nature work together.
 It is a matter of accessing this non-changing reference point, and then technology automatically begins to function sustainably in the same way the universe has functioned flawlessly virtually forever.
 On a practical level, how do we get all the laws of nature to work together?

 Research indicates these are just a glimpse into the potential benefits of using more fully the laws of nature in our technological systems.